HedvigS/personal-cookbook/R/cldf_for_dummies.md

 - CognateTable (not obligatory) - the cognate classification per form per concept per language

-Structure datasets also contain
+Structure data-sets also contain

-- ValueTable - the value for each Parameter and language
+- ValueTable - the value for each parameter and language.
+Usually also Comment and Source.
 - CodeTable - The list of possible values for each parameter.
 For example, GB020 in Grambank is a binary feature and can take 0, 1 and ? whereas EA016 in the Ethnographic Atlas (D-PLACE) can take 1, 2 or 9.
   The options are exclusive of each other for each data-point.

+Good to know: for the CLDF-dataset of D-PLACE, the LanguageTable contains a row per *society*.
+There is a column for the Glottocode of the language associated with that society.

 # Example: Wordlist